actions/setup-go/README.md

   - run: go version
 ```

+#### Custom File Paths

-The action will search for these files relative to the repository root.
-You can also specify a custom path:
+The action searches for version files relative to the repository root by default.
+You can specify a custom path:

 ```yaml
 steps: